ypaulsussman/yblog/content/posts/20200202_Idea for Video-Tutoring Tools.md

   - "EdTech"
   - "Language Learning"
   - "Teaching"
-description: "I've been thinking of a wraparound software application to enhance how video-tutors teach another language."
+description: "I've been thinking of a wraparound software to enhance how video-tutors teach another language."
 ---

 ## What Are We Doing Here?